benthayer/git-gud/CONTRIBUTING.md

 I'll be happy to respond there and to update this document.

 ## Submitting Your Changes
-This project works off of the master branch.
+This project works off of the `main` branch.
-When working on your own changes, fork this repository, create a branch and submit a pull request from your forks branch to my master branch.
+When working on your own changes, fork this repository, create a branch and submit a pull request from your forks branch to my `main` branch.
 Give the pull request any name you like and submit it.
 If there's already an open issue for your pull request, link it by including the line `fixes #[issue_id]` in the body of the pull request.
 If you're not sure what to say, don't feel obligated to write more than you think you need to.